KSP-KOS/KOS/doc/source/structures/vessels/rcs.rst

     :access: Get only
     :type: :ref:`scalar <scalar>` (units/s)

-    How much fuel volume would this rcs thruster consume at standard pressure and velocity if the throttle was max at 1.0, and the thrust limiter was max at 100%.
+    How much fuel volume would this rcs thruster consume at standard pressure and velocity if one of the control axes that activated it (yaw, pitch, roll, fore, aft, or top) was maxxed, and the thrust limiter was max at 100%.
 Note this might not be the engine's actual max fuel flow it could have under other air pressure conditions.

 .. attribute:: RCS:MAXMASSFLOW

     :access: Get only
     :type: :ref:`scalar <scalar>` (Mg/s)

-    How much fuel mass would this rcs thruster consume at standard pressure and velocity if the throttle was max at 1.0, and the thrust limiter was max at 100%.
+    How much fuel mass would this rcs thruster consume at standard pressure and velocity if one of the control axes that activated it (yaw, pitch, roll, fore, aft, or top) was maxxed, and the thrust limiter was max at 100%.
 Note this might not be the engine's actual max fuel flow it could have under other air pressure conditions.

 .. attribute:: RCS:ISP